 9, Do you have any question for us?
 This is another area you can dazzle.
 Don’t ask the general question every Ade and Ada is expected to ask.
 Research well.
 Have your question at the back of your mind, although you can change it for a better one if in the course of the interview something more interesting comes to your mind.
 Interviewing with upstream oil companies, you can ask question around how they have been able to cope in the face of security challenges that threatened the sector; interviewing with a GTB, you can ask them how they manage to emerge even stronger in the face of the crisis that hit the sector few years back; interviewing with an Oando, you can psyche them up, asking how they did the wonder of being the most successful of all privatized government enterprises.
 Everybody likes to be praised, explore this psychology.

-10, Confidence is the rule of the game: To me – and this view is shared by many top executives I have discussed this subject with – confidence is the most important thing in an interview.
+10, Confidence is the rule of the game: This is not an interview question but a very important point.
+To me – and this view is shared by many top executives I have discussed this subject with – confidence is the most important thing in an interview.
 It is not easy, you will shake in the first few minutes, but once you get your rhythm, you can dazzle.
 At entry level, they don’t expect you to know so much other than some basic things.
 So your composure is key.

 A number of things fire you up – having good credentials give you some confidence as does preparing well.
 I have always mentioned being versatile, knowing one or two things beyond your discipline, as helpful in interviews.
 Mr. Niyi Yusuf, Accenture Nigeria CEO, confirms that in the interview he granted this blog.